MouhammadAyoub/My-React-App/README.md

 ## Description

-This repository contains a Demo Front-end web application built with React Js.
-Feel free to clone this repo.
+Demo Front-end web application using React which is a Javascript library created by Facebook to build UI components  built with React Js.
+It has a registration page for creating new accounts with each entry validated.
+It also has a dashboard page that contains all products (received from an API) and shows all their details in the container.

 ## Installation